MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-workspace-content.md

 ## Considerations and limitations

-* Individual folders cannot be deployed manually in deployment pipelines.
+* Individual folders can't be deployed manually in deployment pipelines.
 Their deployment is triggered automatically when at least one of their items is deployed.

-* When pairing deployed items to adjacent pipelines, item pairing now looks at the item's full path (on top of the item name) in case of a conflict.
-During assignment, if there is still a conflict after considering the items’ full path, the assignment fails.
+* When pairing deployed items to adjacent pipelines, item pairing now looks at the item's full path (on top of the item name) if there's a conflict.
+During assignment, if there's still a conflict after considering the items’ full path, the assignment fails.
 For example, a report under folder A in the *Development* stage can be paired with two reports having the same name under folder A in a workspace being assigned to the *Test* stage.

 * The folder hierarchy of paired items is updated only during deployment.
-During assignment, after the pairing process, the hierarchy of paired items is not updated yet.
+During assignment, after the pairing process, the hierarchy of paired items isn't updated yet.

-* Since a folder is deployed only if one of its items is deployed, an empty folder cannot be deployed.
+* Since a folder is deployed only if one of its items is deployed, an empty folder can't be deployed.

-* Changes to a folders only (not the items in it), such as moving their locations, delete, add, etc. are treated as if renaming its items.
+* Changes to a folder only (not the items in it), such as moving their locations, delete, add, etc. are treated as if renaming its items.
 Therefore, when comparing pipelines the items are labeled as *Different*.

-NOTE: Deployment of one item out of several in a folder, updates the structure also to the items which are not deployed on the target stage while the items themselves won’t be deployed.
+* Deploying one item out of several in a folder also updates the structure of the items which aren't deployed in the target stage even though the items themselves aren't be deployed.